ulrichwohak/ulrichwohak.github.io/_posts/2022-02-08-fms_did_time_varying_covariates.md

     Sevier County which increased from about 90,000 to about 99,000.
 But Sevier County is more than twice as big as Oconee County.
 This is probably not what we had in mind when we said we wanted to condition on county population.
-Maybe this is just bad luck, let's check the county with the next most similar population change.
-It is Shelby County --- this is Memphis! --- which increased from 928,500 to 938,800.
-I don't think anyone would think that comparing paths of outcomes for Shelby County and Oconee County is what any researcher has in mind for DID conditioning on county population.
-As a side-comment, if you switch to, say, the change in log population over time, you do not do much better either --- in that case, the closest match is Montgomery County, TN which has over 5 times the population of Oconee County.
+Maybe this is just bad luck, let’s check the county with the next most similar population change.
+It is Shelby County — this is Memphis! — which increased from 928,500 to 938,800.
+    I don’t think anyone would think that comparing paths of outcomes for Shelby County and Oconee County is what any researcher has in mind for DID conditioning on county population.
+As a side-comment, if you switch to, say, the change in log population over time, you do not do much better either — in that case, the closest match is Montgomery County, TN which has over 5 times the population of Oconee County.

     Perhaps somewhat surprisingly TWFE regressions also require strong functional form assumptions on the propensity score (see paper for